awsdocs/amazon-redshift-developer-guide/doc_source/delete-datashare-console.md

 1. Choose one or more datashares you want to delete, then choose **Delete**\.
 The Delete datashares page appears\.

+   Deleting a datashare shared with Lake Formation doesn't automatically remove the associated permissions in Lake Formation\.
+To remove them, go to the Lake Formation console\.

 1. Type **Delete** to confirm deleting the specified datashares\.

 1. Choose **Delete**\.